OFFENSIVE COACHING STAFF

 JONATHAN BEASLEY | ASSISTANT COACH (RB/TE RECRUITING COORD.)

-When the 2018 season starts, Jonathan Beasley will begin his seventh year on the Tarleton coaching staff working with running backs, tight ends, and quarterbacks, as well as his fourth season as the Recruiting Coordinator and second year as the Co-Offensive Coordinator.
+When the 2019 season starts, Jonathan Beasley will begin his eighth year on the Tarleton coaching staff working with running backs, tight ends, and quarterbacks, as well as his fifth season as the Recruiting Coordinator and third year as the Co-Offensive Coordinator.

 Beasley took over coaching the running backs and tight ends in 2016 and has seen much success from his student-athletes.
 In that first year, his running backs combined for 1,060 yards and 10 touchdowns while freshman tight end Brant Bailey took home second-team All-LSC recognition in his debut season under Beasley’s leadership.
 Last year, Beasley helped Xavier Turner earn All-LSC Second Team honors in a breakout season that saw the junior rush for 765 yards and 11 touchdowns.
 Turner also became the second player in school history to rush, catch, and throw for a touchdown in a single game – which he did at Midwestern State on Nov.
 4.

 In his first four seasons at Tarleton, he was the primary wide receivers coach and led two of the top wide receivers in this history of Texan Football – Clifton Rhodes III and Le’Nard Meyers.
 Rhodes ended his career as the school’s all-time leader in receptions (209) and receiving yards (2,757) while Meyers is second in receptions (202), fourth in yards (2,580), and the all-time leader in receiving touchdowns (27).
 Meyers also tied Devin Guinn for the school record mark in 100-yard receiving games (10).